cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 	dumpprivkey <address>

-BCCOTG requires the Wallet Import Format; typically, private keys in this format start with a 5, an L or a K.
+BCHOTG requires the Wallet Import Format; typically, private keys in this format start with a 5, an L or a K.

 You should store each private key in a separate file.
 The file should be a text